deanmarchiori/dockerised-shiny/README.md

 # Dockerised Shiny

-Basic structure for running shiny in Docker as aminimal example.
-It is assumes you have docker installed.
+Basic minimal example for running shiny in Docker.
+It is assumed you have Docker installed.

 ## Structure